internashionalist/atlas-OcuKnow/README.md

   [LinkedIn](https://www.linkedin.com/in/arielnkm369)
   [Email](alexandrea.ariel@gmail.com)

+	Ariel Lopez womp womp womp

 - **Stephen Newby**
   [GitHub](https://github.com/TheSnewby/)
   [LinkedIn](https://www.linkedin.com/in/stephenjnewby/)
   [Email](stephen.j.newby@gmail.com)

+	Stephen Newby blah blah blah

 - **Nash Thames**
   [GitHub](https://github.com/internashionalist)
   [LinkedIn](https://www.linkedin.com/in/nashthames/)
   [Email](taylor.thames@atlasschool.com)

+	Nash Thames is an aspiring software developer with a strong foundation in computer science, including advanced algorithms, systems programming, and Linux environments.
+	He is passionate about problem-solving and dedicated to developing reliable, efficient, and well-architected software.
+He is engaged in continuous learning and is interested in contributing to research or projects that explore the intersection of software engineering, distributed systems, and emerging technologies.

 ---

 ## License

-This project is released under the Public Domain.
-Free to use, modify, and distribute.
+This project is released under the Public Domain - free to use, modify, and distribute.